 Children with severe medical needs have their information in key areas in school for staff to have heightened awareness of their needs.
 Staff are updated regularly at staff meetings on any changes to children’s needs.

 Prescribed medicines are allowed in school but must come through the office and be signed for by the parent.
 A medical request form must be completed and signed by the parent or carer.

-Using a Defibrillator training (It is located in the school office)
+Using a Defibrillator training (The defibrillator is located in the Community Room)

 Arden has a wide variety of support for pupils who are encountering social, emotional and mental health difficulties.

-The Learning Mentor is available to discuss any concerns with children and their families and works in partnership with those who need additional support in this area.
+The Behaviour Mentor and/or the Pastoral Team are available to discuss any concerns with children and their families and works in partnership with those who need additional support in this area.

-Arden offers nurture group intervention from the Learning Mentor and staff can refer the names of children who would benefit from these sessions.
+Arden offers nurture group intervention from the Pastoral Team and staff can refer the names of children who would benefit from these sessions.

 Arden staff are trained in using a ‘Restorative Approach’ to help children to solve conflicts.
 This approach enables children to resolve their conflicts through discussion.
 The behaviour policy explains this in more detail.

 Alternative arrangements can be made during break and lunchtime for children who find these times a challenge.